Financial Education for Parents

 Developing financial literacy training modules with UNICEF

-The study developed by Aflatoun International provides the basis for a partnership with UNICEF to develop and test a financial literacy training module, including topics such as ‘identifying sources of income’, ‘smart saving’, ‘budgeting’ and ‘borrowing money’.
 Pilots have taken place in Italy and Indonesia.
-In addition to traditional face-to-face delivery, the project is exploring other delivery channels (radio, TV, social media and messaging).
-It will also explore innovative ways of connecting financial education with child welfare programmes.
-The partnership was made possible by a joint contribution of Generali and employees donations relating to We SHARE, the group’s share ownership plan.
+In addition to traditional face-to-face delivery, the pilot project explored other channels (radio, TV, social media, and messaging).
+It also explored innovative ways of connecting financial education with child welfare programmes.

 Photo credits: Veronika Pilatova and Aflatoun International